 This freaked me out as the church tower in the pond refers to flooded land while the storm could threaten the coastline of the Netherlands.
 There would be a lunar eclipse on 9 February 2009.
 That was an eerie coincidence too.
 There were a few more coincidences that pushed me into making the prediction.
 For instance, there is an album from Boudewijn de Groot named Lage Landen (Low Countries).
 The 11th track named Lage Landen is about a super storm hitting the Netherlands.
 The song suggests that the storm will hit on a Monday while 9 February 2009 was a Monday.
 Monday is the day dedicated to the Moon (Moon-day).
 This is another peculiar coincidence because of the lunar eclipse and the coastline of the Netherlands being reflected in the moonlight.

 There is some interesting numerology in it.
 The song being the 11th track lasting 5:55 minutes is a peculiar coincidence (see picture).
 The date 9 February 2009 refers to 11:11.
 The date 9 February 2009 can be rewritten as 9-2-2009 while 9 + 2 = 11 and 2 + 0 + 0 + 9 = 11.
 Many people see 11:11 on clocks and I did too.
 When I first came to the campus during the introduction weeks, I stayed at Calslaan 9-2.
 This was the most notorious residence hall on the campus by far.
-The combination of this address being a reference to 9 February, it being the most notorious residence hall, the campus being the place where I met the lady from the dormitory, and her birthday possibly being 9 February too, makes this coincidence remarkable.
+The combination of this address being a reference to 9 February, it being the most notorious residence hall, the campus being the place where I met the lady from the dormitory, and her birthday possibly being 9 February too, makes it remarkable.